-Tech Savvy Seniors training sessions have been developed by Telstra and the Department of Family and Community Services.
-Training sessions should be two-hours long and offered free of charge to participants.
+Tech Savvy Seniors training sessions have been developed by Telstra and the Department of Communities and Justice.
+Training sessions should be two-hours and 15 minutes long and offered free of charge to participants.

 Some training materials and resources for participants are available on the Telstra website and others are available below.

 Detailed Trainer Guides are available (in English) for each training session.
 Trainers should use the content outlined in the Trainer Guides and customise training sessions to reflect the needs of participants.

 Resources for participants

 Quick Reference Guides are available on the Telstra website in English and a number of languages.
 You can print and hand out these guides to participants.